pmikus/terraform-nomad-openvscode-server/README.md

 ## Volumes
 We are using
 [host volume](https://www.nomadproject.io/docs/job-specification/volume) to
-store OpenVSCode data.
-OpenVSCode data will now be available in the `persistence/OpenVSCode` folder.
+store Code Server data.
+Code Server data will now be available in the `/home/workspace` folder.